sanjar-notes/react/vault/1_React_info_and_setup/3_How_React_works.md

 2. The developer can hint at which [*child*](https://reactjs.org/docs/reconciliation.html#recursing-on-children) elements may be stable across different renders with a [key](https://reactjs.org/docs/reconciliation.html#keys) prop.

 ["In practice, these assumptions are valid for almost all practical use cases."](https://reactjs.org/docs/reconciliation.html#motivation)

+---

+I was fuzzy on the diffing details, and more importantly if React's optimization was even possible.
+Turns out the abstract node comparison part of the diffing algorithm is not the crux of React (it's important from a code POV though) - the major part that makes diff possible is the "layout conscious diff" (something skipped over by most tutorials).
+See [ChatGPT conversation](../../assets/React-reflow-repaint-ldiff.pdf)